userfrosting/learn/01.basics/04.getting-help/docs.md

 ```
 </pre>

+Note that for code blocks, each set of backticks must be on its **own line**.
+Use Shift+Enter to insert new lines into your message.

+##### Longer blocks of code

 **For larger blocks of code**, please paste into a [Gist](https://gist.github.com) and then link to your Gist in chat.

+##### Images

-The easiest way to share images with us, such as screenshots, is to simply drag them into the chat window.
+The easiest way to share images with us, such as screenshots, is to simply **drag them into the chat window**.
 Please do not upload anything that contains sensitive or private content.

 #### Set an avatar for yourself.